 WCB accredited psychologists have agreed that the WCB may publish their contact information so workers and employers can reach out to them about treatment for mental health issues arising from a work injury.

-A: You can go to any physician, dentist, chiropractor, optometrist, psychologist, physical therapist or any other care provider who’s registered or licensed in Saskatchewan.
+A: You can go to any physician, dentist, chiropractor, optometrist, psychologist, physical therapist or any other care provider who’s registered or licensed in Saskatchewan during your initial visit.
+However, once your claim is accepted you are required to go to health-care providers approved by the WCB.

 A: No. Tell your care provider that your injury happened at work.
-They will bill the WCB directly.
+They’ll bill the WCB directly.

-The WCB will pay all medical and hospital costs for your injury, including any prosthetics or appliances needed because of the injury.
-If your care provider has questions about WCB coverage, they should contact us.
+The WCB will pay all medical and hospital costs for your injury, including artificial limbs, braces and orthopedic and prosthetic aids.
+If your care provider has questions about WCB coverage, they should contact the WCB.

-If you want to have bills for prescriptions and medical supplies sent directly to the WCB, you must get our permission first.
+If you want to have bills for prescriptions and medical supplies sent directly to the WCB, you must get the WCB’s permission first.

-A: There are circumstances under which the WCB may pay for replacement or repair of dentures, eyeglasses, artificial eyes and/or artificial limbs that were broken when you were injured or during an incident that occurred in the course of employment.
-We may also give you an allowance for clothes worn or damaged by an artificial limb or other aids supplied by the WCB because of your injury.
+A: There are circumstances under which the WCB may pay for replacement or repair of dentures, eyeglasses, artificial eyes or artificial limbs that were broken when you were injured and/or during an incident that occurred in the course of employment.
+The WCB might also give you an allowance for clothes worn or damaged by an artificial limb or other aids supplied by the WCB because of your injury.

-A: Before you leave the province or your home community for treatment, make sure you talk about travel expenses with your WCB case manager.
-They will let you know what travel expenses can be reimbursed to you.
+A: Before you leave the province or your home community for treatment, make sure you talk about travel expenses with your WCB customer care facilitator.
+The WCB will repay you for travel expenses if you have to go to another community for treatment

 A: Moving out of the province or the country can affect your benefits and your medical treatment or rehabilitation.
 Before moving, contact your WCB representative for details on how it could affect your claim.